 4. Best Luxury Buy: Boll & Branch Percale Hemmed Sheet Set

-Cool and crisp with an incredibly soft texture, this sheet set is worth every penny, according to reviewers.
+Cool and crisp with an incredibly soft texture, this top cooling sheet set is worth every penny, according to the more than 200 happy reviewers.
 It's made from 100 percent GOTS-certified organic cotton that's ethically and sustainably produced and is hand-finished with careful attention to detail.

 5. Best for Different Seasons: Hush Iced Cooling Sheet and Pillowcase Set

 "This sheet is very comfortable and is specially designed for people with sensitivity and breakouts, and also made to reduce hair frizz and prevent bedhead," says Daniel Boyer, MD, a physician with the Farr Institute, which publishes research on direct-to-consumer health services.

 As the name suggests, these sheets are naturally cooling as well as anti-bacterial and sweat-wicking, because they're made from 100 percent organic viscose bamboo.

 Another major plus is that these sheets don't pill after several cycles in the washing machine.
 They hold their shape and texture, according to reviewers — some of whom claim the sheets get softer with each wash.

 Crisp, cool and comfortable are good words to describe this sheet set made from 100 percent premium long-staple combed cotton percale.
 This particular weave helps regulate your body temperature to keep you from sweating and overheating in the middle of the night when you should be peacefully asleep.